 Contact Immunotherapy for Hair Loss

 Alopecia areata is hair loss caused when the immune system attacks hair follicles, where hair growth begins.
-Contact immunotherapy is an experimental therapy that may be the most effective treatment for severe alopecia areata.1 A common medicine used is diphenylcyclopropenone (DPCP).
+Contact immunotherapy may be the most effective treatment for severe alopecia areata.1 A common medicine used is diphenylcyclopropenone (DPCP).

 DPCP, a liquid, is "painted" on the scalp once a week.
 The concentration of the solution is increased at each treatment session until a mild allergic reaction occurs.
 Hair growth may appear within 3 months of beginning treatment.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.